Sonesta Charlotte Executive Park

 When Should You Take This Course?

-You can only be put forward for A-CSM when you have (a) a CSM certification, (b) pass the A-CSM course in the Educator’s judgment and (c) obtain 12 months of experience as a ScrumMaster.
+You can only be put forward for A-CSM when you have (a) a CSM certification, (b) pass the A-CSM assessment in the Educator’s judgment and (c) obtain 12 months of experience as a ScrumMaster.

 But you may take the course and be assessed by the Educator as at the right level before the 12 months has been obtained.
 For example: 3 months after taking the CSM course.